Skip to content

 providerstring"anthropic"Which AI provider to use.
 Options: "anthropic" (Claude models), "openai" (GPT models), "ollama" (local models running on your machine).

 api_keystring"" (none)Your API key for the selected cloud provider.
-Encrypted at rest using AES-256-GCM (see Encryption section below).
+Encrypted at rest using AES-256-GCM with Argon2id key derivation (see Encryption section below).
+Tagged json:"-" to exclude from JSON API responses.
 Not needed for Ollama since it runs locally.
 When displayed in the Settings UI, only the last 4 characters are shown (e.g., ****ab12).

 modelstring"" (provider default)The specific model to use.
 When empty, Ghost uses the provider’s default: Claude Sonnet 4.6 for Anthropic, GPT-4o for OpenAI, llama3.2 for Ollama.